Ewan-Mayhew/Research-Accelerator/README.md

-Copyright (c) [2024] Opsmatix systems limited trading as Jaid.
+Copyright (c) [2024] Opsmatix Systems Limited trading as Jaid.
 All rights reserved.

 Terms of Use:
 Permission to View: You are granted permission to view the source code contained in this repository solely for informational purposes.